Whispers: An Elephant's Tale: Plot

 After days of traveling, the elephant herd, with Whispers as the rear guard, finally reach the Great River, but their happiness is later cut short when the same poachers reappear.
-Whispers finally learns how to trumpet to warn the herd and they manage to give the hunters the slip by swimming in the river and getting to the other side of the river, with the exception of one named Princess, Half Tusk's somewhat spoiled and cynical daughter, who remains behind because of being stuck by a log in the water.
-Whispers is able to save Princess from the log and a hungry crocodile, then, he and Princess dive underwater while holding their breaths; making the poachers believe that they shot them.
+Whispers finally learns to trumpet, warning the herd just in time.
+They manage to give the hunters the slip by swimming to the other side of the river, all except for Princess, Half Tusk's somewhat spoiled and cynical daughter, who gets stuck by a log in the river and is left behind.
+Whispers manages to save Princess from both the log and a hungry crocodile.
+Then, he and Princess dive underwater, holding their breath and fooling the poachers into believing they've been shot.

 Once the poachers are gone, Whispers and Princess resurface and join the rest of the herd.
-Half Tusk welcomes Whispers into the family as all the other elephants; including Princess now, accept him as before.
-Then, Princess notices an elephant on the other side of the river; thinking they "may have left behind", heading their way.
+Half Tusk welcomes Whispers into the family, and all the other elephants, including Princess, now accept him.
+Then, Princess notices an elephant heading their way on the other side of the river and thinks they "may have been left behind."
 Whispers and the herd call out for the new elephant to join them as Whispers trumpets again so as not to let the poachers see her.

-Once the elephant reaches them, she asks if Whispers trumpeted like that and he says yes and asks why she is all alone.
+Once the elephant reaches them, she asks if Whispers trumpeted like that, and he says yes and asks why she is all alone.
 The elephant then tells him that his trumpet is that of a "strong heart".
-Whispers recognizes it as something his mother used to tell him and it is finally revealed that the elephant herself is actually his mother, who has been searching for him for a long time and who managed to escape the hunters at the beginning.
+Whispers recognizes it as something his mother used to tell him, and it is finally revealed that the elephant herself is actually his mother, who has been searching for him for a long time after she managed to escape the hunters at the beginning.

-With Whispers happily reunited with his mother and both accepted in the elephant herd, they continue to live their lives and Whispers continues to learn more about the outside world as the story comes to end while stating that "it doesn't take the voices of giants to change the world.
+With Whispers happily reunited with his mother and both accepted into the elephant herd, they continue to live their lives.
+Whispers continues to learn more about the outside world as the story comes to end while stating that "it doesn't take the voices of giants to change the world.
 Sometimes, it can all start with a whisper."